GoogleCloudPlatform/k8s-config-connector/experiments/compositions/Design Notes/Applier.md

 Since it is not a persistent controller, we cannot implement drift correction.

 - Separate pod with kubectl or kpt-cli would take a dependency on an external project and involves security patches for a such image.
 - Don't think we need a separate pod for security reasons yet.
-Separate reconciler per namespace should cover most secutrity concerns.
+Separate reconciler per namespace should cover most security concerns.

 ## A persistent pod comms via grpc